projectriff/projectriff.io/docs/v0.5/getting-started/minikube.md

 echo $MINIKUBE_IP:$INGRESS_PORT
 ```

-Invoke the function by POSTing to the ingressgateway, passing the hostname and content-type as headers.
+Invoke the function by POSTing to the ingress gateway, passing the hostname and content-type as headers.

 ```sh
 curl http://$MINIKUBE_IP:$INGRESS_PORT/ -w '\n' \